metarank/lightgbm4j/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.metarank/lightgbm4j/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/io.github.metarank/lightgbm4j)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **LightGBM4j** is a zero-dependency Java wrapper for the LightGBM project.
-Its main goal is to provide an 1-1 mapping for all LightGBM API methods in Java-friendly flavour.
+Its main goal is to provide a 1-1 mapping for all LightGBM API methods in a Java-friendly flavor.

 ## Purpose

 LightGBM itself has a SWIG-generated JNI interface, which is possible to use directly from Java.
 The problem with SWIG wrappers is that they are extremely low-level.
-For example, to pass a java array thru SWIG, you need to do someting horrible:
+For example, to pass a java array thru SWIG, you need to do something horrible:
 ```java
         SWIGTYPE_p_float dataBuffer = new_floatArray(input.length);
         for (int i = 0; i < input.length; i++) {